Employment support

 Please note, for the ASC to help you with finding a job, you must have the right to work in Australia on your visa.

-By connecting with partner employers, people at the Asylum Seekers Centre have found jobs working in childcare, health, manufacturing, disability services, hospitality and construction.
+By connecting with partner employers, Asylum Seekers Centre community members have found jobs working in childcare, health, manufacturing, disability services, hospitality, and construction.

 When I came to Australia the Asylum Seekers Centre helped me with advice about work and to prepare to find a job.
 With the help of my job advisor I was able to get a good job which was a big help in starting life in Australia.
 I would like to thank the centre for helping me through this time.